 Tel: 01 47 20 24 15

-Since its establishment in 1973, this issues-oriented organization has been a focal point for protecting the basic rights of overseas Americans.
-With members living in over 20 countries, AARO concentrates on such issues as voting rights, citizenship, taxation, health care, and business competitiveness.
-Members are eligible to apply for AARO’s Group Medical Health Care Plans.
-Also quarterly Newsletter, topical seminars and meetings.
+Since its establishment in 1973, this issues-oriented advocacy association has been a focal point for protecting the basic rights of overseas Americans.
+With members living in over 36 countries, AARO concentrates on such issues as voting rights, citizenship, taxation, and health care.
+Members are eligible to apply for AARO’s Medical Health Care Plans.
+AARO issues biweekly bulletins and holds topical seminars and meetings.
 ARRO is a Founding Member of the World Federation of Americans Abroad

 Association of American Wives of Europeans (AAWE)